marmelab/liMonade/Readme.md

     -> Task<5>
 ```

-- Task.reject: take a value and return a Task rejected with this value.
-A rejected Task like a left either will ignore all operation on it except catch.
+- Task.reject: takes a value and returns a Task rejected with it.
+A rejected Task like a left either will ignore all operations on it except catch.

 ```ts
 Task.reject('error').map(v => v * 2);